“Vulnerability is not about fear and grief and disappointment. It is the birthplace of everything we’re hungry for.” – Brené Brown

 I had my eyes closed throughout the whole conversation.
 (Even though it was happening over the phone).
 Because when vulnerability is on the table – I suddenly turn into that 5-year-old girl again who just wants to camp on someone’s lap.

 Instead of just giving my friend some parts of the story that put me in my vulnerable spot, I told her EVERYTHING.
-I told her about my fear of rejection, fear of not belonging, and fear of not being loved for who I am.
+I told her about my fear of rejection, not belonging, and not being loved for who I am.

-I confessed my deepest worries.
-I allowed her to meet me as my most fragile self.
+I confessed my deepest worries and allowed her to meet me as my most fragile self.

 And then she asked me: “Why are you so scared to talk about these things?”